deeplook/starters/README.md

 # Starters

 This is a collection of tested patterns, blueprints, recipes, you name it... for various services, frameworks and tools to get started and expand on more quickly.
 Each one has a testsuite and can be used with Docker.
 Installation commands are leaned toward brew on macOS, but should be easy to modify.
-Installed tools should be Docker, Terraform (or OpenTofu), tflint, terraform-docs, pre-commit, jq...
+Installed tools should be Docker, NodeJS, Python, Terraform (or OpenTofu), tflint, terraform-docs, pre-commit, jq, awscli...

 ## Content